A Great Gift For The Gardener

 - Folding the stool: When the kneeler is in its upright position, in order to close it, you squeeze together two parallel metal bars.
 This is not difficult to do, but it takes a good squeeze from the middle.
 This did take me a couple of tries.
 I don’t think this is a problem and I don’t know any product that does not require this method of closing.
 (When folded it stores in very little space.)

-- The wooden seat material, once used in older models, is not sturdy.
+- The original seat material, once used in older models, is not sturdy.
 I see this in reviews that are 5 or more years old.
-I do not see any wood seats in the current product line.
+We have two and one is a replacement for a 7 year old model my husband wore out.

 - The narrower kneelers are not stable: In the model we chose, the seat measures 16” in length and 8” in width for the seat itself, not the outer measurement.
 Some are narrower, and I think that the width of the seat is an issue of instability.
 Check the dimensions and reject the narrower models.